Molly examples

 Variations of the soft-core LJ potential

-The soft-core Lennard-Jones potential is parameterised by three parameters $\alpha$, $\lambda$ and $p$.
+The soft-core Lennard-Jones potential is parameterised by $\alpha$, $\lambda$ and $p$ in addition to the standard Lennard-Jones parameters.
 These parameters shift the value of $r_{ij}$ to $\left(r_{ij}^6 + \sigma_{ij} \alpha \lambda^{p} \right)^{\frac{1}{6}}$.
 This gives a soft core, i.e. the potential does not diverge for $r_{ij} \rightarrow 0$.

 using Molly